cosmicLinux/BaCoN-II/README.md

-# BaCoN-II
+# BaCoN (BAyesian COsmological Network) II

-This is the new version of [BaCoN](https://github.com/Mik3M4n/BaCoN) with an improved noise model for the theoretical error.
+This is the new version of [BaCoN](https://github.com/Mik3M4n/BaCoN) with an improved model for the theoretical/systematic error.
 We're now using a variety of smooth curves that approximate the error in the theoretical modelling on smaller scales.

-**The training of a model can now take up to 4 days.** (for 20,000 training spectra with 10 noise realisations each)
+**The training of a full model can now take up to 4 days.** (for 20,000 training spectra with 10 noise realisations each)

 ## Run on Goolge Colab
-For a quick test of this code, we recommend to clone this github repo to a personal google drive and then run the jupyter notebook ```notebooks/training_colab.ipynb``` in google colab.
+For a quick test of this code, we recommend cloning this github repo to a personal google drive and then run the jupyter notebook ```training_colab.ipynb``` in google colab.
 (Use GPU runtime.
 For that go to the arrow at the upper right corner and then select 'Change runtime type' -> GPU).
-The training and testing of a model can be tested with the small data sets for training (100 spectra for class) and testing (10 or 1k spectra per class) that are included in the data folder in this repository.
+The training and testing of a model can be tested with the small data sets for training (100 spectra per class) and testing that are included in the data folder in this repository.
 This can be used to check that the code is running.
-For the training of full models we recommend to use the full training data available here (with 20,000 spectra per class).
+For the training of larger models you can use the extensive data sets available [here](https://zenodo.org/records/10628849).

 The architecture of the CNN model is set in the ```models.py``` file.
 It has the following parameters